chasemarshall/chase.github.io/README.md

 This uses [http-server](https://www.npmjs.com/package/http-server) to serve the static files on port 8080.

+The music player remembers your last track and position so you can browse other pages without losing your place.

 Feel free to clone the repo and customize it!